phazonoverload/chat.lws.io/README.md

 - [ ] Lobby view when there's only one person in call
 - [ ] Provide names when joining meeting
 - [ ] Favicon/Meta Tags
+- [ ] Keyboard use
+- [ ] Screenreader support
+- [ ] Styling to support multiple participants more nicely